gsjung0419/Low2High/README.md

 # Low2High
-The repository include lammps inputs with the trained model (best0.pt), which is the final model of DFT data.
+The repository includes lammps inputs with the trained model (best0.pt), which is the final model of relabeled DFT data.
 The methods are explained in the following paper:

 ## Enhancing High-Fidelity Neural Network Potentials through Low-Fidelity Sampling